-Elder Law of Omaha proudly serves clients in Nebraska and western Iowa with two office locations.
+Elder Law of Omaha proudly serves clients in Nebraska and western Iowa.
 We welcome the opportunity to work closely with you and your loved ones.
-All new clients are given a FREE 30 minute consultation with one of our experienced, elder law attorneys to ensure that all of their needs are discussed.
+All new clients are given a FREE 30 minute consultation with one of our experienced elder law attorneys to ensure that all of their needs are discussed.
 At your initial consultation, the attorney will present you with the options available to meet your legal needs.

 Long-Term Care Medicaid Planning

 Most people end up paying for long-term care out of their savings until they run out.
 Depending on location and the level of care, that care can cost between $40,000 and $180,000 a year.
 You don’t have to be considered “low income” to qualify for Medicaid.